-Recently, the Office of Environmental Health Hazard Assessment ("OEHHA") released a draft revised public health goal for perchlorate of 1 ppb.
+In 2012 the Office of Environmental Health Hazard Assessment ("OEHHA") released a draft revised public health goal for perchlorate of 1 ppb.
 If adopted, the DPH may significantly lower the current perchlorate MCL of 6 ppb which could require some water purveyors to add additional treatment to their systems.
+A decision is expected within the next 12 months.
 Additionally, the USEPA has announced that they will establish a federal MCL.
 USEPA will most likely implement an MCL close to the 1 ppb that was suggested by their draft risk assessment released in 2002.
-WQA will continue to coordinate activities while reviewing the potential impact of this regulatory standard on current and planned treatment projects throughout the Basin.